 Looking forward, Lorne sees Brownlee continuing to strengthen both its experience and its strong relationships with clients, with opportunities for growth throughout western Canada and the territories.

 “With the lawyers and junior associates that we have, and the articling students coming up, we will continue to develop our bench strength as we continue building our team.”

 In his own career, Lorne wants to continue playing a key role in the firm’s partnership, in particular on Brownlee’s municipal team.
 “I’m very fortunate that I’m here, and I hope to finish my career here,” he says.

 Lorne is married with two boys.
-He is a Scout leader with the 2nd St. Albert Scouts and a coach with the St. Albert Soccer Association; and a former head coach and past president of the North Edmonton Minor Football Association.
+He is a former Scout Leader, former soccer coach with the St Albert Soccer Association, and former head coach and past president of the North Edmonton Minor Football Association.

 - Municipal Law (planning and development, development agreements, offsite levies, expropriations, and other infrastructure and utility cost recovery mechanisms)

 - Contract Law and Administrative Law

 - Canadian Bar Association (CBA)

 - Chair of the Privacy and Access Law Section (CBA Northern Alberta)